Fort Alexander (1) |

 (USDA - ARS Fort Keogh Livestock and Range Research Laboratory)

-First known as Cantonment on the Tongue River, established two months after the Battle of Little Bighorn.
-In 1877 the post was rebuilt one mile west of the original location and was known as New Post on the Yellowstone or Tongue River Barracks, then renamed yet again in 1878.
+First known as Cantonment on the Tongue River, a winter quarters established two months after the Battle of Little Bighorn.
+In late spring or summer of 1877 a permanent post was built one mile west of the original camp and was known as New Post on the Yellowstone or Tongue River Barracks, then renamed yet again in 1878.
 After the Infantry left in 1908, it became an Army Remount Station and Quartermaster Depot until 1924.
 The USDA acquired the post in 1924 as a Livestock and Range Research Laboratory.
-At least three original buildings are still extant.
+Of the more than 120 buildings originally built by the Army, only seven remained by 1924.
+Only four original buildings are still extant today, a recently restored Wagon Shed and three Officers' Quarters.
 One of the original Officers' quarters was moved to the Range Riders Museum in town (west end of Main Street) and has been fully restored (admission fee).
-Two other original Officers' quarters were moved away from the old parade ground in the 1980's and sat abandoned until purchased in 2004 and restored as private homes.
+Two other original Officers' quarters were moved away from the old parade ground in the 1980's and sat abandoned until purchased in 2004 and were planned to be restored as private homes (one building collapsed in 2008 and has since been dismantled).
+The so-called General Miles Quarters on the USDA grounds burned down in 1973.
+The original 1876 site on the Tongue River still features dirt mounds and the remains of a partial wall.
 The Lewis and Clark Expedition camped near here in 1806.

 Fort Sarpy (1)

-An American Fur Co. trading post located on the Yellowstone River five miles below the mouth of Rosebud Creek.
-Also known as Fort Alexander (Culbertson) (2).
-It was abandoned and burned.
+An American Fur Co.
+120-foot square stockaded trading post located on the north bank of the Yellowstone River five miles below the mouth of Rosebud Creek.
+Named for company officer John Sarpy.
+Also known as Fort Alexander (2) after the fort it replaced, but some people called it Fort Alexander Sarpy in confusion.
+Also sometimes referred to as Robert Meldrum's Post.
+It was abandoned and burned in May 1855 after mounting too many losses.

 Fort Van Buren

 An American Fur Co.
-100-foot square stockaded trading post located opposite the mouth of Rosebud Creek.
-The Blackfeet Indians referred to this post as Fort Crow.
+100-foot square stockaded trading post located on the north bank of the Yellowstone River (near the mouth of Armells Creek ?), about 12-15 miles upstream from Fort Van Buren, just northwest of town about halfway between Big and Little Porcupine Creeks.
+Built by Charles Larpenteur to replace Fort Van Buren.
+The Blackfeet Indians referred to this post as Fort Crow as an insult to Larpenteur.
 It was burned down when abandoned.
 No trace remains.

 (1875 - 1876), near Bighorn

 An independent trader's 100-foot square stockaded trading post on the north bank of the Yellowstone River, seven miles below the Big Horn River.
-It was abandoned and then burned by Indians.
+It was abandoned and then burned by Indians in March 1876.
+Fellows D. Pease was previously the government agent to the Crow Indians before he took up trading.
+Army troops later encamped here briefly in the summer of 1876.

 Fort Cass